RevathyRamalingam/machineLearning/08-DeepLearning/README.md

 - **Softmax**: Generalization of the sigmoid function for multiple classes.
 - **ReLU**: Used in hidden layers to introduce non-linearity.

+### Static Vs Dynamic Computational Graph

+- Pytorch creates a dynamic graph when forward pass is initiated (model is created by passing input images), and it offers the flexibility to debug the layers at every stage of convolutions.
+This makes Pytorch the most preferred one for image classification.
+It is useful for prototyping, research activities and debugging.
+- TensorFlow(Keras) uses static computation graph which must be created during training step using @tf.function annotation.
+As the graph is preloaded, it is faster, memory efficient and faster to deploy in TensorFlowLite.
+Keras is ideal for production environments and largescale deployments

 ## Steps to Build a CNN in Keras

 1. **Create a Model**